brave/pagegraph-crawl/README.md

   -h, --help            Show this help message and exit.
   -v, --version         Show program's version number and exit.
   -b BINARY, --binary BINARY
-                        Path to the PageGraph-enabled build of Brave.
+                        Path to the PageGraph enabled build of Brave.
+  -r RECURSIVE_DEPTH, --recursive-depth RECURSIVE_DEPTH
+                        If provided, choose a link at random on page and do another crawl to this depth.
+Default: 1 (no recursion).
   -o OUTPUT, --output OUTPUT
-                        Path to write graphs to.
+                        Path (directory) to write graphs to.
   -u URL [URL ...], --url URL [URL ...]
                         The URLs(s) to record, in desired order (currently only crawls the first URL)